 Africa has a history of conflict over minerals and SADC is the region in the world most dependent on mining.
 To illustrate this fact, we must look at following countries of SADC which are completely dependent on mining; Zambia is dependent on copper and Botswana is dependent on diamond exports.
 Both of these countries are considered to be completely dependent on mineral resources.
 The DRC is largely dependent on copper, cobalt and coltan exports, while Angola is largely dependent on the revenues it derives from the export of oil and Zimbabwe depends on platinum and recently diamond extraction.

 Given the reality of the mineral wealth of these countries, they should have a very high standard of living.
 On the contrary, the region with the highest mineral wealth on the planet is also the region whose people live in abject poverty, with the highest rates of HIV/Aids infections, the highest incidence of tuberculosis, the highest levels of silicosis (a disease associated directly with mining), malaria, and bilharzia.
-Despite this its mineral resources, the SADC region has the worst wealth and poverty gap on the planet.
+Despite its mineral resources, the SADC region has the worst wealth and poverty gap on the planet.
 While a few are extremely rich, the vast majority of people in SADC are desperately poor, as reflected in high unemployment, homelessness, crime and corruption.

 Notwithstanding, those who benefit from mining tell us to appreciate the development that we have around us, such as modern buildings, roads, cell phones, motor vehicles jewellery, heart pacemakers and industrial processes.
 This is indeed true, but what is not mentioned is the serious divide in society to which mining contributes.
 While the glitter of mining production is realised in the North, the South suffers poverty.
 Communities suffer serious health concerns, livelihood impacts, loss of water, and infringement of all the basic rights enshrined in International UN Charters.